This Knowledge Base article explains how to manage the password for your OpenPGP key.

 When you store a password in macOS keychain, pinentry, the program used to ask for your password, will never again ask for that password. macOS will remember this password and automatically use it when needed.
 That means you will no longer see the pinentry dialog querying for your password.
 The password is protected with your macOS user password.
 To see stored OpenPGP passwords in macOS Keychain Access:

-- open macOS keychain (not GPG Keychain)
+- open macOS Keychain Access (not GPG Keychain)

 - enter 'gnupg' in the search field

-GPGPreferences password section also has the option to set a certain time your password can be cached.
+GPG Suite preferences pane (old name: GPGPreferences) password section also has the option to set a certain time your password can be cached.
 Enter any amount of seconds for which you want your password to be remembered.
 Password queries after that time period will again show pinentry asking for your password.